AIDY-F2N/setpodnet-scheduler/README.md

   spec:
     schedulerName: setpodnet-scheduler
   annotations:
-    communication-with: "pod2"
+    communication-with: "pod2,pod3"
     latency-pod2: "1"
     bandwidth-pod2: "5"
+    latency-pod3: "10"
+    bandwidth-pod3: "10"
 ```

 Here's an explanation of each label:

 - 'id': This label signifies an identifier that uniquely distinguishes the pod within the context of its application.
 It helps differentiate between multiple pods belonging to the same application.
-Additionally, in the context of deployment sequencing, this identifier serves to establish the sequential order of pods.
+Additionally, in the context of deployment sequencing, this identifier establishes the order in which pods are deployed.
 Pods will be deployed in numerical order according to their assigned IDs.
+If "id=1" is used for all pods, they will be deployed in parallel.

-- 'app_ad': The 'app_ad' label serves as an application differentiator, allowing for the identification and grouping of pods belonging to different applications.
+- 'app_ad': The 'app_ad' label serves as an application differentiator, enabling the identification and grouping of pods belonging to different applications.
 It aids in categorizing pods based on their application affiliation.

-- 'nb_pods': This label denotes the total number of pods associated with the specific application.
-It provides information about the quantity of pods that are part of the same application context.
+- 'nb_pods': This label indicates the total number of pods associated with the specific application.
+It provides information about the quantity of pods that are part of the same application.

-- 'update': The 'update' label is used to determine if the scheduler should measure latency and bandwidth before each application deployment.
+- 'update': The 'update' label determines whether the scheduler should measure latency and bandwidth before each application deployment.
+By default, this value is set to "True".

-- 'timelimit': The 'timelimit' label, when uncommented, signifies the maximum allowed time for the scheduling algorithm to find a suitable deployment or assignment solution for all the pods of the application.
-Adjust this value based on the allotted time for the scheduling algorithm to make better pod assignments.
+- 'timelimit': The 'timelimit' label, when provided, specifies the maximum allowed time for the scheduling algorithm to find a suitable deployment or assignment solution for all the pods of the application.
+Adjust this value based on the time allocated for the scheduling algorithm to make optimal pod assignments.

-- 'communication-with': Specifies the target pod with which communication is needed ("pod2" in this example).
+- 'communication-with': Specifies the target pods with which communication is required (e.g., "pod2" and "pod3" in this example).

-- 'latency-"name_of_the_pod"': Defines the latency requirement for communication with "name_of_the_pod" ("pod2" in this example) on a scale from 1 to 10, where 1 represents low latency importance, and 10 indicates a high priority for low latency.
+- 'latency-"name_of_the_pod"': Defines the latency requirement for communication with the specified pod ("pod2" and "pod3" in this example) on a scale from 1 to 10, where 1 represents low latency importance and 10 indicates a high priority for low latency.

-- 'bandwidth-"name_of_the_pod"': Sets the bandwidth requirement for communication with "name_of_the_pod" ("pod2" in this example) on a scale from 1 to 10, where 1 means minimal bandwidth needs, and 10 represents a high demand for bandwidth.
+- 'bandwidth-"name_of_the_pod"': Sets the bandwidth requirement for communication with the specified pod ("pod2" and "pod3" in this example) on a scale from 1 to 10, where 1 means minimal bandwidth needs and 10 represents a high demand for bandwidth.

 ## Example1: Illustrating Deployment of setpodnet-scheduler in a Kind Cluster and Application Deployment